 Often acne is accompanied by a fair amount of inflammation.
 Red light therapy helps to calm and decrease redness, and minimize oil production and bacteria on the skin.
 Zubritysky says it is ideal for the mild to moderate treatment of acne.

-According to one study, "acne and sensitive skin are often associated due to the involvement of an impaired skin barrier in both conditions, which can be further aggravated by certain topical acne treatments.
-Therefore, a non-topical treatment that is well tolerated by patients with sensitive skin for use in the treatment of acne is highly desirable."
+According to a 2018 study, "acne and sensitive skin are often associated due to the involvement of an impaired skin barrier in both conditions, which can be further aggravated by certain topical acne treatments...therefore, a nontopical, chemical-free treatment that is well tolerated by patients with self-perceived sensitive skin for use in the treatment of acne is highly desirable."

 One of the most popular uses of red light therapy is for its anti-aging benefits, and for good reason: There are an abundance of studies to support its positive anti-aging effects.
 A 2019 study from The Journal of The American Academy Of Dermatology found that red light therapy increases production of collagen, elastin, and hyaluronic acid in the skin.
 This, in turn, can help with skin laxity, fine lines, pore size, texture, and wrinkles, making low-level red and infrared light treatments ideal "opportunities for daily, at-home treatments for patients with photo-aging and photo-damaged skin."